benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 $$J = \int_A{\rho^2dA}\tag{Polar Moment of Inertia}$$

-My integrating this with polar coordinates, and knowing that $\rho$ is the radius, the below is true
+By integrating this with polar coordinates, and knowing that $\rho$ is the radius, the below is true

 $$J = \frac{\pi c^4}{2}\tag{Polar MOI Solid Section}$$